Because the statute database is maintained primarily for legislative drafting purposes,

 (3) Stay away order and additional prohibitions.

-If an order of protection grants petitioner exclusive
+(A) If a domestic violence order of protection

 (4) Counseling.
 Require or recommend the respondent